 “What do you mean?”

 “Imagine that you are living in the future timeline which Simon Martin will see in one of his visions.
 It doesn’t matter whether these are fully-fledged universes that will continue after the point of his vision or just simulations; if you are not conscious then you are being portrayed as if you were, and your actions will be the same.
 What are you able to do if you learn that you are in a timeline that he will receive a vision of?”

 “It doesn’t matter what Simon saw in his vision, does it?
 Whether you’re actually working for us or not, you could easily have scrapped that whole timeline and everything you’re striving for in order to convince him that you’re an ally.”
-And it’s easy, too, if you know how Simon’s power works, if you know that his inability to receive new visions means that you’re living in the world that he’s going to see.
+And it’s easy, too, if one knows how Simon’s power works, if one knows that his inability to receive new visions means that one is living in the world that he’s going to see.

-If all one cares about is maximizing the odds and the degree of success in a single world, then it doesn’t matter how many others are thrown into the fire.
-If it were possible, Michael might kill a thousand worlds to shift the survival rate by one percentage point, if that would ensure long-term sustainability.
+If all that one cares about was maximizing the odds and the degree of success in a single world, then it doesn’t matter how many others are thrown into the fire.
+If it were possible, Michael might kill a thousand worlds to shift the survival rate by one percentage point, just so long as that would ensure long-term sustainability.

 “Just as my partner, in a world that never will be, no doubt passed information to him.”

 “Why are you being helpful all of a sudden?
 You’ve only been forthcoming with cryptic phrases up till now?”
 Left unspoken is another question: How can Michael trust him now?
 It’s one that Akvo will never be able to answer to anyone’s satisfaction, not unless one of the other children is a mind reader or a truth detector.

 That doesn’t matter, though.
 They can verify any information that Akvo gives them.
 He can be kept in his sub-basement cell and be kept on a leash on the rare occasions that his presence is required outside.
 It’s okay.